1907 - 1979

 As a political entity, Wayne has become an odd Hollywood touchstone in which many actors are compelled to argue against the man, despite his being dead since 1978, and hardly capable of explaining or defending himself.
 But taking shots at 'The Duke' is an activity which clearly underlines Wayne's enduring influence.

 Wayne's acting style was straight forward and a survey of his movies might make it look like Wayne played the same character, though with an endless variety of names and occupations (often cowboy).
-This character, moving from one Hollywood production after another, faced the same problems over and over and solved them usually the same way, with fists and guns.
+This character, moving from one Hollywood production after another, faced the same problems over and over and solved them usually the same way, with fists, guts and guns, with forays into humor and sharp one-liners.
 As a template for a film action hero, Wayne is inescapable not only in American film, but in international action cinema.

 Teamed with director John Ford or Howard Hawks, the "John Wayne character" was featured in some very well done movies (Red River, The Searchers, The Quiet Man, etc), and Wayne's work in these is outstanding.
 As a bully father-figure (Red River), a racist on an impossible rescue mission (The Searchers) or as a worn out boxer trying to go home (the comedy The Quiet Man), Wayne moves through the center of each movie doing the action and wise-cracking that makes for the expected entertainment, but remarkably his characters barely change at all.
 This goes against the usual plot line "arc" in which the hero learns something dramatic which "changes everything" by the time the end titles appear.